 $6 – $12 per month; digital and print

-The World of Cross Stitching (or TWOCS as its sometimes known) is the longest running cross stitching magazine in world wide production, and you can see why quite quickly; its very mainstream.
+The World of Cross Stitching (or TWOCS as its sometimes known) is the longest-running cross stitching magazine in worldwide production, and you can see why quite quickly; its very mainstream.
 If this is what you’re looking for then its a great magazine, full of patterns, and the largest in size on the list.
-It plays up on being British for the American market, and so as a Brit you might find it a little unrealistic, but it has lots of other animal, teddy, flower, heart, etc based patterns.
-They theme on seasons heavily, to the point where every issue is a holiday of some kind.
-They include free items, but these tend to be knickknacks and not pattern stitching items, however they do include waste canvas often, which can be hard to get your hands on.
-In recent years its started to struggle as people have moved to other magazines on the list, however still commands a massive following.
+It plays upon being British for the American market, and so as a Brit, you might find it a little unrealistic, but it has lots of other animals, teddy, flower, heart, etc based patterns.
+The theme on seasons heavily, to the point where every issue is a holiday of some kind.
+They include free items, but these tend to be knickknacks and not pattern stitching items, however, they do include waste canvas often, which can be hard to get your hands on.
+In recent years its started to struggle as people have moved to other magazines on the list, however, it still commands a massive following.

 Full The World Of Cross Stitching review

-Made by MrXStitch this kickstarter based magazine was created as a direct opposite to the girly magazines the scene is full of.
-Its simple message, is bringing cross stitch up to date, with very modern patterns, and features that a lot of magazines don’t have; such as everyone gets print and online versions, with larger patterns to see better, a podcast of songs to go with all the patterns, a online community for further support and showing off, etc. Unlike the rest of the entries on the list XStitch is not full of patterns by one main designer, but instead each issue has 12 different designers from around the world (including people like Jane Greenoff and myself), specifically chosen for the themes, which are must more radical than the usual.
+Made by MrXStitch this Kickstarter based magazine was created as a direct opposite to the girly magazines the scene is full of.
+Its simple message, is bringing cross stitch up to date, with very modern patterns, and features that a lot of magazines don’t have; such as everyone gets to print and online versions, with larger patterns to see better, a podcast of songs to go with all the patterns, an online community for further support and showing off, etc. Unlike the rest of the entries on the list, XStitch is not full of patterns by one main designer, but instead, each issue has 12 different designers from around the world (including people like Jane Greenoff and myself), specifically chosen for the themes, which are must more radical than the usual.

 $12 – $14 per month; print only

-Cross Stitch Crazy is a very similar magazine to The World Of Cross Stitching, however tends to appeal to the English market better, with less American holidays, less playing up to being British and more kit giveaways.
-However, its main draw back, which people are very vocal about is its Christmas period.
+Cross Stitch Crazy is a very similar magazine to The World Of Cross Stitching, however, it tends to appeal to the English market better, with less American holidays, less playing up to being British and more kit giveaways.
+However, its main drawback, which people are very vocal about is its Christmas period.
 For the three months leading, all the magazines are devoted to Christmas.
 This tends to get on people’s nerves a bit.
-Other than that, its a good magazine, but it might be worth a flick through before buying each month as its a bit hit and miss.
+Other than that, it’s a good magazine, but it might be worth a flick through before buying each month as its a bit hit and miss.

 $7 – $9 per month; print only